ShayanAliProgrammer/ShayanAliProgrammer/README.md

 ###

-<p align="left">I'm a self-taught full-stack web developer from Pakistan, I code because I like coding, not just for money, but for enjoyment and solve real world problems.</p>
+<p align="left">I'm a self-taught full-stack web developer from Pakistan, I code because I like coding, not just for money, but for enjoyment and to solve real world problems.</p>

 ###